Annika-Rosenvinge/CA2---back-front/backend/README.md

 - open the Database tab and create a new data source (remember to point to a database event though this is already written in the persistence unit.
 This is necessary in order to use the JPQL console)
 - in the persistence window right click the pu or an entity and choose "console"
 - write a jpql query in the console and execute it.
-### In netbeans it is much simpler
+### Setup in netbeans
 - just right click the pu and choose: "Run JPQL query"

 ### Create model in workbench (cannot be done from Intellij - No model designer yet)
 - file-> new model
-- dobbelclick the mydb icon and change to relevant database (create one first if needed)
+- doubleclick the mydb icon and change to relevant database (create one first if needed)
 - click the Add Diagram icon
 - click the table icon in the left side panel and click in the squared area to insert new table
-- dobbelclick the new table and change name and add columns (remember to add a check mark in 'ai' for the primary key)
+- doubleclick the new table and change name and add columns (remember to add a check mark in 'ai' for the primary key)
 - do the process again to add a second table
 - now in the panel choose the 'non identifying relationship' on to many
 - click first on the child table (the one that should hold the foreign key) and then on the parent.
 A new relationship was now added.